-Purdue Society of Professional Engineers (PSPE) invites you to participate in the 95th Order of the Engineer Ceremony on Sunday, December 2nd from 1:00pm-2:00pm in STEW 218 by registering at (OE Registration Link).
+Purdue Society of Professional Engineers (PSPE) invites you to participate in the 96th Order of the Engineer Ceremony in April 2019 (Date and Location TBD).
 The Order of the Engineer is a simple and meaningful opportunity for graduating or graduated engineering students to show pride and responsibility in the engineering profession.

 The Order of the Engineer was initiated to foster a spirit of pride and responsibility in the professional engineering community; to bridge the gap between training and experience; and to present to the public a visible symbol identifying a person as an engineer.
 The Ceremony includes taking an oath similar to the oath taken by medical professionals and sets forth an ethical code.
 The Obligation contains parts of the Canon of Ethics widely acknowledged by many major engineering societies.
 Initiates voluntarily pledge to uphold the standards and dignity of the engineering profession and to serve humanity by making the best use of Earth’s precious wealth.

-To participate in the event, you must register by Friday, November 30th.
+To participate in the event, you must register by (Date TBD).
 There is a one-time $20 fee ($10 for PSPE members) that covers the cost of participating, where you will receive a stainless steel ring to be worn on the small finger of your working hand, and a certificate.
 Payments will be accepted at the PSPE office, HAMP 1250, or on the day of the event.

 If you do not know your ring size, you may come to the PSPE office during any of the office hours posted on our contact page to measure your ring size.
 If you have additional questions or concerns please feel free to email us with any questions.